-Entry into the Netball Program is through an application and selection process.
-To be eligible to apply, students must have been offered a place in the school through a general application or the Gifted and Talented Program.
+Entry into the Netball Program is through an application and trial process.
+To be eligible to apply, students must already be enrolled at the school either through a general application or the Gifted and Talented Program.

-The Netball Program is delivered via four hours of tuition per week, where students learn from accredited coaches and have the opportunity to participate in regular competitions, interstate and international tours.
-Included in the 4 hours is a theory-based program incorporating a focus on sports nutrition, sports psychology, training for competition, sports injury prevention, rehabilitation, coaching and umpiring.
+The Netball Program is delivered via four (4) hours of tuition per week, where students learn from accredited coaches and have the opportunity to participate in games against other Tier 1 Netball WA endorsed schools, day carnivals and intrastate, interstate and international tours.
+Included in the four (4) hours is a theory-based program incorporating a focus on sports nutrition, sports psychology, sports injury prevention, rehabilitation, coaching and umpiring.

-The program is co-ordinated by Emma Cosh, current West Coast Fever Training Partner, WANL East Fremantle Sharks player and Netball WA accredited coach.
-Assisting with the program is Madeleine Hall, previous state league player and State representative.
+The program is co-ordinated by Emma Cosh, current West Coast Fever Player and Netball WA accredited coach.
+Assisting with the program is Madi Hall, previous state league player and state representative.

 If you have any questions or would like further information, please contact Madi on email@example.com.

 To apply, please complete the application at the below link.